top of page

 October 16th, 2024

-On Tuesday morning, my alarm went off at 7am.
-I had to get ready to go to hospital for my sixth operation.
-Deniz, my Kurdish colleague, accompanied me.
-We arrived at the hospital at 9.30am.
-After a few administrative formalities, I was shown to my room.
-This time I wasn't as lucky as usual: I was in a double room, although the second bed was still empty.
+Tuesday morning, my alarm went off at 7:00 am.
+I had to get ready for my sixth operation.
+Deniz, my Kurdish colleague, came along to support me.
+We arrived at the hospital around 9:30.
+After some administrative formalities, I was shown to my room.
+No usual luck this time, it’s a double room, although the second bed is still empty.

-I settled in, and around 11.00 am I met the anaesthetist to discuss the procedure.
-He explained that I would have an epidural anaesthetic and, once in the operating theatre, I would be given Propofol to help me sleep (this is an option; some patients prefer to remain conscious during the operation, but not me!)
-I'm collected at around 12:00 and taken to the anaesthetic room.
-A nurse installed a perfusion and then injected something to stabilise my blood pressure and heart rate.
-Once everything was stable, the anaesthetist made an infiltration in my back, and a few moments later I felt nothing from my hip to my toes.
+I settled in, and around 11:00, I met the anaesthetist to discuss the procedure.
+He explained that I’d receive an epidural anaesthetic, and once in the operating theatre, they’d give me Propofol to put me to sleep (some patients prefer to stay awake during the operation, but that’s not for me).
+Around noon, they came to get me for the anaesthetic.
+A nurse inserted an IV drip, then injected two medications to stabilise my blood pressure and heart rate.
+Once everything was steady, the anaesthetist performed a spinal infiltration, and moments later, I couldn’t feel anything from my pelvis down to my toes.

-A team of nurses stabilised me comfortably on the operating table.
-I was then pushed into the operating theatre, where I met my surgeon, the head of department and an assistant.
-Everyone confirmed that the team was in great shape!
-It's always cold in operating theatres, but I'm wrapped in heated blankets and fitted with cushions for extra comfort.
-I see that the white liquid is dripping into the drain, a sign that I've just been injected with the famous Propofol.
-And I'm off to dreamland.
+A team of nurses positioned me comfortably on the operating table.
+Then I was wheeled into the theatre, where I saw my surgeon, the head of the department, and an assistant.
+Everyone was in good spirits!
+The operating rooms are always cold, but I was wrapped in heated blankets and well supported by cushions for comfort.
+I watched the white liquid drip into my IV, that was the Propofol.
+Slowly, I drifted off to sleep.

-Nearly three hours later, I wake up still in the operating theatre.
-I was told that everything had gone according to plan.
-What never ceases to amaze me is that once you've been injected with the product to wake you up, you instantly feel like you're there, fully conscious.
-I left the room to go to the recovery room.
-I was offered a drink and some salt sticks - I hadn't eaten since Monday night and I was starting to get hungry.
-About an hour later, I could feel my legs again and move my toes.
-It was then time to return to my room, where I was served a hearty meal at around 8pm.
+Nearly three hours later, I woke up still in the operating theatre.
+They told me everything had gone as planned.
+What always surprises me is that the moment they inject the waking medication, you instantly feel fully conscious.
+I left the theatre and went to the recovery room.
+They offered me something to drink and some salted sticks, I hadn’t eaten since Monday evening and was getting hungry.
+About an hour later, feeling returned to my legs and I was able to wiggle my toes.
+It was then time to head back to my room, where a hearty meal was served around 8 pm.

-At 7.30am, the assistant of the surgeon's (who was at a conference in Brussels today) came to check on me.
-She informed me that I was going to receive a new cast, and that the physiotherapist would be coming to see me.
-After breakfast, I meet up with the person in charge of casts.
-We know each other well and have a good chat.
-Back in my room, I wash up with the help of a nurse.
+At 7:30, the surgeon’s assistant (who was attending a conference in Brussels today) came by to see me.
+She told me I’d be getting a new cast and that the physiotherapist would visit soon.
+After breakfast, I met again the plaster technician.
+We know each other well and had a good chat.
+Back in my room, I washed up with the help of a nurse.

-At around 11am, Deniz arrives with a bouquet of flowers before going to work.
-Shortly afterwards, her uncle Mussa also pays me a visit.
-How nice of them!
-Meanwhile, a second patient has joined the room; he's due to have a hip operation.
+Around 11 am, Deniz arrived with a bouquet of flowers before heading off to work.
+Shortly after, his uncle Mussa also came to visit.
+That was very kind of them!
+Meanwhile, a second patient had joined the room; he was due for hip surgery.

-The physiotherapist brings me my scooter, which I've used for previous operations.
-We also take a few steps on crutches in the corridor.
-Everything's going well!
+The physiotherapist brought me my scooter, which I had used after previous operations.
+We also took a few steps with crutches in the corridor.
+Everything went well!

-This first post-operation day is coming to an end.
-I'm writing this blog from the hospital lounge, and I'll soon be back in my room and in bed.
+This first post-op day is drawing to a close.
+I’m writing this blog from the hospital lounge before heading back soon to my room and bed.

 Comments